Postgraduate Course: PGDE Secondary Curriculum and Pedagogy (EDUA11289)

 ||The assessment for this course is summarised below:

-2. Summative assessment takes the form of a 4000 word assignment handed in in two parts on lesson planning.
+2. The summative assessment takes the form of a 4000 word assignment handed in in two parts; Part 1 is a rationale for lesson planning and Part 2 is a discussion of reflective and reflexive practice.
 Students must pass each part of the assignment.
 Marks are aggregated for an overall mark and grade.

 |No Exam Information